adrianjonmiller/behaviors.js/README.md

 This frame work is based on [this work](http://www.creativebloq.com/javascript/get-your-javascript-order-4135704) by Mike Byrne.

-Behaviors.js is a front end js framework that provides a couple of simple utilities targeted at front end designers writing javascript.
+Js.Dash is a front end js framework that provides a couple of simple utilities targeted at front end designers writing javascript.
 It provides a simple pattern writing javascript functions in a contained manner.
+It provides separation between a javascript hook and styling classes preventing class interdependency.

 HTML
 ```
-<div data-behavior="functionName"></div>
+<div class="js-functionName"></div>
 ```
 js:
 ```